eove/orca/example/docs/offline_vault_ceremony.md

 ### Root token revocation check

-First, the the vault will be sealed.
+First, the vault will be sealed.
 Then the number of remaining root tokens will be displayed.

 `0` should be displayed